-If you have a graphic design team that has designed unique ads to match your brand’s theme, image ads are also a possibility.
+If you have a graphic design team that has designed unique ads to match your brand’s theme, image ads are also possible.
 Ads come in a variety of sizes (see below) and can even be displayed in HTML5.

 Sizes of Common Display Ads:

-Google Ads has made advertising easier.
+Google Ads has made advertising easier through Google remarketing campaigns.
 A marketer needs a basic understanding of the audience, awareness of the brand and its niche, digital trends, and proper search ads knowledge.